inrupt/solid-common-vocab-js/README.md

 // To access the term's full IRI value: const personIri = person.value

-// The label and the commentLiteral are available as RDFJS RDFLiteral instances:
+// The label and the comment are available as RDFJS RDFLiteral instances:
 // - get the RDFLiteral object (which contains not just the text value, but also the
 // language tag of that text (e.g. 'en' for English, or 'es' for Spanish).
 // The LIT can potentially offer further meta-data - such as a description of how the